MonetCarriere/Nginx-Docker-Project/README.md

 At this point, if you open three seperate browsers and type:
-_localhost:3001_ in the first browser, _localhost:3002_ in the second browser, and _localhost:3003_ in the third browser
+_localhost:3001_ in the first browser, _localhost:3002_ in the second browser, and _localhost:3003_ in the third browser...

 You'll be able to see that all three of the instances are up and running 😊